mydea/ember-d3-workshop/snippets.md

 }
 ```

-But how does D3 now if an items is added, removed or changed?
+But how does D3 know if an items is added, removed or changed?
 It uses the second argument of the data function for this:

 ```js